Creating Balance: 3 Essential Rules For Maximizing Your Use Of Time

 - Learn to say “no”: Do you need to get along with everyone?
 Do you avoid conflict?
 Is your time being taken away by you saying “yes” to everyone’s demands?
 I am sure that there are things you have to do….I understand.. but the minute someone realizes that you’re a “yes” person, they will come to you for everything.
 The unpleasant ones will simply “walk” all over you.
 Once again, your level of assertiveness needs to come into play.
 It doesn’t necessarily have to simply be “no.” You can try: “I can’t do it right now,” “Can you please ask me earlier next time?” or “I am committed to finishing this task today, Is there someone else who can help with it?”

 Maximizing your use of time can be very subjective.
 Not everyone can use the rules the same way.
 You will have to adjust the rule to suit your job or lifestyle.
-The ultimate goal is about creating balance and with this in mind, I wanted to share this:
+The ultimate goal is to create balance and with this in mind, I wanted to close with this:

 Brian G. Dyson, President and CEO, Coca-Cola Enterprises during his speech at the Georgia Tech 172nd Commencement Address Sept.
 6, 1996, said the following: